Pindi Chole, No-Onion No-Garlic Recipe| Gluten-free and Vegan Chickpea Curry Recipe

 Add all the mixed dry masala/spice mix.

-Roast it for few seconds and add to the Chole add water as required cook for few minutes till the water dries a little.
+Roast it for few seconds and add to Chole, add tamarind water and water as required.
+Cook for few minutes till the water dries a little.
 Cover it for few minutes till the spices infuse in chickpeas.

 Serve hot with Pooris/Kulchas.